fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 representation of relevant information.
 In particular, property `flightIdentification` has a field `iataFlightDesignator` that can be used to exchange the commercial flight identifier.

-If provided, property `iataFlightDesignator` shall consist of:
+If exchanged, property `iataFlightDesignator` shall consist of:
 - the `iataOperatorCode`: the IATA identifier for the operator of the flight.
 The `iataOperatorCode` shall be valid code listed in IATA's [Airline Coding Directory].
 - the `flightNumber`: Up to four-digit commercial flight number.
 - optionally, the `operationalSuffix`: One character suffix used to further identify a flight.